Easy Vegan Turtles

 Instructions

-- Roll the dough into 16 ball and place on a baking tray lined with wax paper or parchment paper.
+2. Roll the dough into 16 ball and place on a large baking sheet lined with wax paper or parchment paper.

-- Place the chocolate in a bowl and melt in 15-second increments in the microwave, stirring every 15-seconds until smooth and creamy or use a melt stovetop using a double boiler stovetop.
+4. Place the chocolate in a microwave-safe bowl and melt in 15-second increments in the microwave, stirring every 15-seconds until smooth and creamy, or melt it stovetop using a double boiler stovetop over simmering water until the chocolate melts.

-- Add a spoonful of melted chocolate to each turtle until you use up all the chocolate.
+5. Add about 1 tablespoon of melted chocolate to each turtle until you use up all the chocolate.
 Smooth the chocolate with the back of a spoon so it covers most of the pecans and all of the date dough.
 A little bit of each pecan should be left sticking out.

 Notes